-You can think of using technology as essentially partnering with experts in a particular area that you lack experience in e.g. by using Mail Chimp you are accessing their 13 years of experience in an email marketing or by using a practice management program, you are utilizing their experience in security and data management.
+You can think of using technology as essentially partnering with experts in a particular area that you lack experience in, e.g., by using Mail Chimp you are accessing their 13 years of experience in an email marketing or by using a practice management program, you are utilizing their expertise in security and data management.

 The other side

-On the other side of this discussion, I should also mention that it is important to choose technology smartly.
-I like this quote my Bill Gates:
+On the other side of this discussion, I should also mention that it is essential to choose technology smartly.
+I like this quote by Bill Gates:

 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”